 Is The IUD The Most Effective Low-Hormone Form Of Birth Control?

 Intrauterine devices (IUDs) are definitely having a moment in the wellness world.
-Their attributes—long-term "set it and forget it" life spans and very high success rates, and the ability to reverse without surgery—make IUDs an attractive option to women of all ages, especially when the future of health care and contraceptive availability remains uncertain.
+Their attributes—long-term "set it and forget it" life spans, very high success rates, and the ability to reverse without surgery—make IUDs an attractive option to women of all ages, especially when the future of health care and contraceptive availability remains uncertain.

 But until recently, IUDs were not a popular form of birth control, and thus, we know very little about them.
 What's having an IUD like?
 What's the insertion process like?
 What's the difference between hormonal and non-hormonal?
 Does it hurt?
 Some women rave about their IUDs while others share horror stories, and let's be real, turning to Google for answers is never comforting.